Teluk Intan: Sungai Kerawai Halt & Train Derailment by Elephant Bull

 Although Sungai Kerawai Halt was one of the stops before the town of Teluk Anson, it was also here at this stop that the first railway crash of Malaya happened.
 While the much documented train derailment happened in 1894 along the Tapah Teluk Anson Railway line.
 As a result of the derailment, the night mail train which came into contact with a Bull elephant was damaged, while the Bull which was thought to have stood its ground defending its herd lay dead.
 A memorial sign was erected by the then railway authority.

 Indian Muslim Mosque of Teluk Intan

 One of three original mosques in Teluk Intan to serve muslims, this is the only mosque that featured sermons in Tamil and was a focal point for Indian Muslims in earlier years of Teluk Anson.

+Masjid As-Saadah, Kampong Bahagia

+One of the most active mosques in Teluk Intan.
+This mosque is well known with its daily religious and charitable activities.

 Education

 There are two public university branch campuses located in Teluk Intan.
 The campuses are Universiti Teknologi Mara Teluk Intan Campus for Faculty of Medicine UiTM completed in October 2010 and Universiti Kebangsaan Malaysia Teluk Intan Campus of Faculty of Medicine UKM.
 Both are located beside Teluk Intan Hospital.

 Other higher education is currently provided by the Teluk Intan Community College (established 2001) and the Teluk Intan Hospital is used as a teaching hospital by the Universiti Kuala Lumpur Royal College of Medicine Perak.

 Being one of the principal towns in the Hilir Perak, Teluk Intan has over 100 primary schools and more than 20 secondary schools.
 Schools in established prior to the Independence of Malaya in 1957 include: